DarraghReid/dara-MS1/README.md

         The arrows on my carousel appear on the outside of the content rather than overlaying on top of the content, which is the case with the Bootstraps carousel.

         All styles including sizes and colours have been changed from the original Bootstrap carousel.
-        The only remaining feature that bears are resemblance to the the Bootstrap template is the shape of the navigation bars at the bottom of the slider.
+        The only remaining feature that bears any resemblance to the the Bootstrap template is the shape of the navigation bars at the bottom of the slider.

         There were extra slides in my carousel and so more code had to be added.
         An extra div to contain the carousel was also needed to center the slider itself due to its modified dimensions.

-        While most class names remained the same due to their built-in Bootstrap properties, the were extensively modified in the CSS.
+        While most class names remained the same due to their built-in Bootstrap properties, they were extensively modified in the CSS.

     * The About section also contains another call-to-action button which, agian, directs users to the Listen section.